Hukbalahap: Post-war and rebellion

 The end of the war saw the return of American forces in the Philippines.
-While the Hukbalahap expected to have their war efforts recognized and be treated as allies, the Americans, with the help of USAFFE guerillas and former PC members, forcibly disarmed Huk squadrons while charging other guerrillas of treason, sedition, and subversive activity, leading to the arrests of Luis Taruc and Casto Alejandrino in 1945, as well as incidents such as the massacre of 109 Huk guerrillas in Malolos, Bulacan.
+While the Hukbalahap expected to have their war efforts recognized and be treated as allies, the Americans, with the help of USAFFE guerrillas and former PC members, forcibly disarmed Huk squadrons while charging other guerrillas of treason, sedition, and subversive activity, leading to the arrests of Luis Taruc and Casto Alejandrino in 1945, as well as incidents such as the massacre of 109 Huk guerrillas in Malolos, Bulacan.

 In September 1945, President Sergio Osmeña released Taruc, Alejandrino, and other Huk leaders from prison.
 The PKP, through Huk leaders, then formally disbanded the movement and formed the Hukbalahap Veterans' League in an effort to get the Hukbalahap recognized as a legitimate guerrilla movement.
 Alejandrino was its nominal chairman.

 In 1946, peasants in Central Luzon backed members of the Democratic Alliance in that year's election, with six candidates eventually winning seats in the Senate.
 Among these candidates was Luis Taruc.
 However, they were blocked from sitting in Congress by the government, which only exacerbated negative sentiment among the peasants in Central Luzon.
 The new Roxas administration attempted a pacification program, with help from Taruc, Alejandrino, Juan Feleo, and other representatives.
 They would be accompanied by MP guards and government officials to try and pacify peasant groups, however this did not result in any sort of success.
 Within days of the so-called "truce", violence once again erupted in Central Luzon.
 Taruc and others claimed that civilian guards and government officials were "sabotaging the peace process".

 On August 24, 1946, Feleo was stopped by a large band of "armed men in fatigue uniforms" in Gapan, Nueva Ecija.
 He had planned to present the peasant's concerns to the Secretary of the Interior Jose Zulueta, before he was taken and killed.
 Thousands of Huk veterans and PKM members were sure that Feleo was murdered by landlords, or possibly the Roxas administration itself.
 The incident led to Taruc joining the peasants and re-igniting the insurrection.
 The Roxas administration then outlawed the Hukbalahap on March 6, 1948.